-Swift is an arm-free crutch for below-knee amputees.
-A cylindrical shape that expands based on the size of the residual limb, restricts downward movement through friction.
-With a padded lining on the inside, it acts as a convenient and easy to use prosthetic device for in-home use.
+Swift is an arm-free crutch for individuals with a below-knee amputation.
+With a padded lining on the inside, it acts as a convenient and easy-to-use prosthetic device for in-home mobility.
+A cylindrical shape that expands based on the size of the residual limb restricts downward movement through friction.

 Through interviews with people who have below-knee amputations and through online research, I was trying to conceptualize products around the everyday lives of amputees.
 One particular insight really stuck out to me which was that amputees needing to go to the bathroom in the middle of the night, or getting a glass of water would generally just crawl on the floor to get to the bathroom or kitchen.